-Even on the most scorching summer day, no one wants to cool off by diving into a cloudy pool.
+Even on a scorching summer day, no one wants to cool off by diving into a cloudy, murky, unappealing pool.
 Make your pool inviting with these tips from our Purewater pool specialists for crystal-clear water:

 Remove Debris & Algae

-There is no point in even starting to clean out your cloudy pool until you have cleared away the debris that has sunk to the bottom and killed off any live algae.
+There is no point in even starting to try and clear up your cloudy pool if you have debris, or live or dead algae in it.
+Organic materials that have sunk to the bottom need to be extracted before the water can clear up.
+You also need to kill off any live (green) algae.
 Vacuum the pool thoroughly, even if the cloudiness prevents you from seeing the bottom of your pool.
-Debris like leaves and dirt act as food for algae, so you will kill two bird with one stone by getting on it quickly.
+Debris like leaves and dirt act as food for algae, and as they break down will further cloud up the water, so you can kill two birds with one stone by getting on top of the debris situation quickly.

 Circulation & Filtration

 When our Purewater pool specialists encounter cloudy pools, filtration is often the culprit.
-If you have a broken or inefficient pump or you aren’t running it often enough, fine particles end up suspended in your pool water instead of being trapped by the filter.
-Run your pump 24/7 during pool season with the return jets pointed downward.
-If you have a sand filter, wait until the filter pressure is 7 PSI above clean pressure before backwashing.
-If the cloudiness comes back, you should chemically clean the sand with Filter Brite or Filter Perfect.
-If your equipment is old or the sand bed has become saturated, it may be time to upgrade.
+If you have a broken or inefficient pump, or if you simply are not running the pump enough hours of the day, fine particles end up suspended in your pool water instead of being trapped by the filter.
+Run your pump 24/7 during peak pool season, and be sure your return jets are pointed downward.
+If you have a sand filter, wait until the filter pressure is 7 PSI above clean pressure before backwashing to ensure that the filter is maximally efficient; a sand filter works BEST when there is a little bit of dirt in it!
+If the cloudiness comes back, you should chemically clean the sand with Filter Perfect.
+If your equipment is old or the sand bed has become ineffective, it may be time to upgrade or replace.

 Balance & pH

-Pools become hard to clear when the pH level is above 7.6.
-When you’re trying to clear a cloudy pool, your pH level should be a steady 7.2.
-Bring in a sample of your water to our store and we will test for the balance before you start adding treatments and extra chemicals.
+Pools become hard to clear when the pH level is above 7.6, total alkalinity and or calcium levels are in excess of 200 PPM.
+When you are trying to clear a cloudy pool, your pH level should be a steady 7.2.
+Bring in a sample of your water to Purewater and we will do a no-charge water test to help get your mineral balance corrected before you start adding treatments and extra chemicals.

 Sanitation & Chlorine

-Cloudy water carries a high chemical demand.
-Organic wastes are often to blame.
-You may need to shock repeatedly, throw in extra pucks, and crank the chlorinator.
-Use liquid chlorine or hTh extra instead of weak calcium-based shock, which might just make your pool even cloudier.
+Cloudy water usually indicates a high chemical demand.
+This can occur after periods of heavy usage, or lots of rain.
+Buildups of microscopic organic wastes are often to blame.
+You may need to shock repeatedly, throw in extra pucks, and crank up the chlorinator or salt system.
+Use liquid chlorine or hTh extra instead of weaker calcium-based shock, which might just make your pool even cloudier.